scottrsmith/RobotClassify/README.md

 RobotClassify can be accessed from the URL: https://robotclassify.herokuapp.com/.

-There are two user accounts for testing:
-- Editor Role: udacityscott+edit@gmail.com / Password: Udacity$Scott

-  Editors can create projects, runs, and perform training

-- Viewer Role: udacityscott+view@gmail.com / Password: Udacity$Scott

-  Viewers can only view projects, runs, and their results.

-Bearer Tokens can be obtained for these accounts, after logging in, at https://robotclassify.herokuapp.com/jwt.

-There are three approaches to running and evaluating RobotClassify:

-* Web
-* UnitTest
-* Curl

-There are scripts to help with each approach.
-Example files are located at https://github.com/scottrsmith/RobotClassify/tree/master/examples.

 ## Running on the Web ###
 The web interface provides a 4 step approach to completing training and getting a result:
 * Load the training and test files by creating a project